How to Fix Static Noise in Bluetooth Devices?

 ↪ Why Does it Happen?

-In Bluetooth devices, this crackling sound is primarily caused either when the device is out of range with the receiver, or external signals within the same band cause interference.
+In Bluetooth devices, this crackling sound is primarily caused when the device is out of range of the receiver, or when external signals within the same band cause interference.
 However, this is extremely rare with modern Bluetooth standards.
-The reasons below outline the possible factors causing a disturbing static noise within your audio device.
+Below are the possible factors that can cause disturbing static noise within your audio device and how to fix them accordingly.

 1) Adjust the Device’s Fit

-In the simplest of solutions, simply try and adjust your headset or earbuds’ position, since they may not be making proper contact with your ears.
+In the simplest of solutions, try to adjust your headset or earbuds’ position, as they may not be making proper contact with your ears.
 Most earbuds nowadays come with in-ear detection, which uses built-in sensors to detect when the device is inserted or removed from the user’s ears.
-This can sometimes cause an issue if the fit is not correct and can lead to distorted, or static noise.
+This can sometimes cause an issue if the fit is not correct and can lead to distorted or static noise.

 Adjust Your Earbud’s Fit | Nothing

-In the case of a speaker, if adjusting its position, meaning pulling it closer to the audio source, fixes the issue, the cause is indefinitely linked to the device’s range.
-Before trying out any of the advanced fixes, check to see if changing the fit or position solves the issue.
+In the case of a speaker, if adjusting its position, meaning pulling it closer to the audio source, fixes the issue, the cause is likely linked to the device’s range.
+Before trying any advanced fixes, check to see if changing the fit or position solves the issue.

 2) Reduce Distance to Connected Devices

-While this mainly applies to older Bluetooth protocols, if you’re experiencing a lot of static from within your audio device, try and move both the receiver and transmitter close together to see if that makes a difference.
-Bluetooth 5.4, the most recent standard has a range of more than a whopping 800 ft, which is a huge increment over the 30-50ft range of older iterations.
+While this mainly applies to older Bluetooth protocols, if you’re experiencing a lot of static from your audio device, try to move both the receiver and transmitter closer together to see if that makes a difference.
+Bluetooth 5.4, the most recent standard, has a range of more than a whopping 800 ft, which is a significant improvement over the 30-50 ft range of older iterations.

 Bluetooth Version vs. Maximum Range